guivictorr/webchat/README.md

 - Push to your branch: `git push origin my-feature`.

 Once your pull request has been merged, you can delete your branch.

+## 📝 License

+This project is under the MIT license.
+See the [LICENSE](https://github.com/guivictorr/webchat/blob/master/LICENSE) file for more details.